jenkinsci/slack-plugin/README.md

 3. Go to basic information and set the default icon in "Display information" you can get the Jenkins logo from: <https://jenkins.io/artwork/>.
 4. Navigate to "OAuth & Permissions".
 5. Add `chat:write` OAuth Scope to "Bot Token Scopes".
+6.  (optional) add `files:write` OAuth Scope if you will be uploading files
 6. Install the app to a workspace to generate "Bot User OAuth Access Token".
 7. Copy the "Bot User OAuth Access Token" and create a "Secret text" credential in Jenkins with this.
 8. Tick the "Is Bot User?" option in the Slack configuration in "Manage Jenkins".